AlanLeverenz/Final-Project/README.md

 ![](client/src/assets/images/Navbar_Visuals.png)

 The app defaults to storing 12 articles for each search, which are saved in the Query collection.
 Each set of 12 pertaining to a search are represented in a dot graph.
 The dots are spaced in 12 columns.
-Their score is visualized by their vertical position (negative to positive) and color (reds = negative, blues = neutral, green = positive).
+Their score is visualized by their vertical position (negative to positive) and color (reds = negative, blues = neutral, greens = positive).

+* Click on a dot to view its headline above.
+* Click on the Delete button to remove all 12 articles in the graph from the Query database.

 ![](client/src/assets/images/visuals_page.png)

-To remove all 12 articles from the Query collection, simply click on the Delete button.